AntaresSimulatorTeam/antares-doc/docs/reference/thermals.md

 #### Law forced

 <span class="param-badge badge-enum">enum</span>
-Probabilistic law used for the generation of the forced outage time-series.
+Probabilistic law used for the generation of the forced outage time series.

 - `geometric`
 - `uniform`